VikasiniS37/UNIQUE_PATHOGEN_TARGET_CLASSIFICATION/README.md

 # 🧬 Unique Pathogen Target Identification in SARS-CoV-2

-This project aims to identify **unique and safe protein targets** in the SARS-CoV-2 virus by comparing viral proteins to human proteins.
+This project aims to identify **unique and safe protein targets** in the human proteins by comparing viral proteins to human proteins.
 The ultimate goal is to discover antiviral ligands that **target virus-specific regions** without causing side effects due to similarity with human proteins.

 ---

 ## 🎯 Objective

-To develop a **computational pipeline** for identifying virus-specific targets in the Spike protein of SARS-CoV-2 using:
-- Sequence alignment (Smith-Waterman & Hirschberg)
-- Structural modeling
-- Ligand docking
+To build a **bioinformatics and molecular docking pipeline** that:
+- Aligns SARS-CoV-2 and human protein sequences
+- Identifies unique viral regions in human proteins to avoid side-effects
+- Predicts and refines 3D structures of these regions
+- Screens antiviral ligands using AutoDock Vina
-- Optimization using Knapsack algorithm
+- Optimizes selection using the Knapsack algorithm

 ---